domsekotill/kilter.service/README.md

 	remove = []

 	# iterate over headers as they arrive and select ones for later removal
+	async with session.headers as headers:
-	async for header in session.headers:
+		async for header in headers:
 			if header.name.startswith("X-"):
 				remove.append(header)

 	# remove the selected headers during the post phase
 	for header in remove: